General Content Policies

 Embargoed Content (other)

 Apart from Virginia Tech theses and dissertations, which are submitted through the Virginia Tech Graduate School and whose embargo periods vary according to the policy of the VT Graduate School, users who deposit content directly into VTechWorks may choose to embargo their content.
-To embargo content is to make it private for a designated period of time, which may range from a few months to several years.
+To embargo content is to make it private for a designated period of time, which may range from a few months to five years maximum.
 Although placing an embargo will make content files private for a designated time period, the metadata that describes these content files will remain viewable and searchable.

 The screenshot shown below demonstrates shows how to assign an embargo period using the VTechWorks submission form.
 To keep one’s content files private until a certain date, enter the date on which it should become public.
 Each file you add can have a different embargo period.
 As indicated previously, information in the item record such as title, author, and abstract will be public and searchable, and only the associated file(s) will be inaccessible.
 Use the pop-up calendar to pick a date or type the date in manually.
 Examples: 2020-04-01 (file will become public on April 1, 2020); 2020-04 (file will become public on April 1, 2020); or 2020 (file will become public on January 1, 2020).